home-assistant-HomeWhiz/home-assistant-HomeWhiz/linux_dev.md

 1. Go to https://github.com Create an account if you haven't already
 2. Go to https://github.com/rowysock/home-assistant-HomeWhiz
 3. On the top right corner click on the down arrow at the right of "Fork" and "create new fork"
-4. Fill the required fields and continue.
+4. Fill the required fields and follow the instructions.
 You now have your own copy of the code to work with
-5. Copy the URL (everything left of the '?') eg: https://github.com/YOUR_NAME/home-assistant-HomeWhiz
+5. Copy the URL (everything left of the '?' if present) eg: https://github.com/YOUR_NAME/home-assistant-HomeWhiz

 ## Configure your developement environnement inside VSCode
 1. Return to VSCode and click on "Clone Git Repository" and paste the URL